awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 Use plugins to add data about the service that is hosting your application\.

 **Plugins**
-+ Amazon EC2 – `EC2Plugin` adds the instance ID and Availability Zone\.
++ Amazon EC2 – `EC2Plugin` adds the instance ID, Availability Zone, and the CloudWatch Logs Group\.
 + Elastic Beanstalk – `ElasticBeanstalkPlugin` adds the environment name, version label, and deployment ID\.
 + Amazon ECS – `ECSPlugin` adds the container ID\.